liammcinroy/MetaTemplateNeuralNet/README.md

  ##Performance
  =================================

- Currently this code is unoptimized and _very_ slow.
+ This was code is unoptimized and _very_ slow.
 To create a new network takes 30 seconds.
  To read a network with 3000 neurons from a file took 1530 seconds (~25 minutes).
- To discriminate took  seconds (~ minutes).
-Generating took  seconds (~ minutes).
- This code will be optimized once it is know to be working.
+ To discriminate took over 2 days, and I didn't have the patience for the generation This code will be optimized once it is know to be working.

+ #####Update

+ The code created a network in 18 milliseconds, saved in about 3 seconds, Discriminated in about 5 minutes, and generated in only 2 seconds.
+This is about 2000+x faster.